 It’s more than thirty years since I unboxed my first Macintosh – Mac Plus at the very dawn of the desktop publishing industry.
 It was great to be in at the start of this revolution – it transformed the family newspaper I worked on as we literally went from the stone age of traditional typesetting to full pages of color on Macintosh screens.

-I’ve spent a career in the world of photojournalism, publishing and pre-press and launched one of the world’s first royalty-free digital stock photography libraries, Stockbyte in 2006, and Tweak in 2011.
-I’ve learnt a lot about how technology can improve processes and never cease to be amazed at the lack of challenge by even the shrewdest brands to the status quo of marketing production.
+I had spent a career in the world of photojournalism, publishing, and pre-press and launched one of the world’s first royalty-free digital stock photography libraries, Stockbyte, in 2006, and Tweak in 2011.
+I’ve learned a lot about how technology can improve processes and never cease to be amazed at the lack of challenge by even the shrewdest brands to marketing production's status quo.
 Not doing so hurts their bottom line significantly and puts them at a competitive disadvantage.

 Today’s marketers – whether they’re working in digital or in print – are dealing with ferocious hyper-competition.
 One of the most important tools in that war is brand design.
-The tone of voice, typography, imagery and color palette separates them from those who are working hard to steal their customers.
+The tone of voice, typography, imagery, and color palette separates them from working hard to steal their customers.

-Speed, error-free and dramatically reduced costs are the benefits that can be achieved by selecting the right martech for their brands, yet it’s an area that few enterprises explore.
-The harsh reality is that using outdated workflows mean that sales and profitability are suffering – and it’s an angle that your competitors are surely going to capitalize on.
+Speed, error-free, and dramatically reduced costs are the benefits that can be achieved by selecting the right martech for their brands, yet it’s an area that few enterprises explore.
+The harsh reality is that using outdated workflows means that sales and profitability are suffering – and it’s an angle that your competitors are surely going to capitalize on.

 Separating original design from execution

 Creating original material from scratch is tedious.
 As it should be.
 Creative decisions need to go through a drafting process and can’t be rushed.

 With a shortage of great graphic designers and a propensity for them to change jobs regularly, Marketing and Brand Managers need to consider ways of retaining them and ensuring that these valuable resources are incentivized to stay as part of their team.